kieran-ryan/leabhar-cliste/docs/console.md

 How can you change this?

-Set aside some time every now and then to understand your keyboard shortcuts intimately.
+Studies have shown using a keyboard is significantly faster compared to using a mouse.
+A light approach for learning keyboard shortcuts can be to set aside some time every now and then to understand them intimately.
 Shortcut helpers - such as [Key Promoter X](https://plugins.jetbrains.com/plugin/9792-key-promoter-x) in PyCharm - can notify you every time you clicked through a process that has an alternative keyboard shortcut.
 Reading the tool documentation or following a tutorial are always good options.
+A more brutalist approach can be to restrict yourself completely, such as to disconnect your mouse for a week; this will force you to restrict yourself and to learn shortcuts much faster.

 ### Summary